xcoderzach/LiveView/README.markdown

 1. It would be nice if there were callbacks or something, "name.afterUpdate", "things.afterCreate", "name.beforeRemove", etc or just a afterUpdate beforeUpdate type thing which passes in a name and an element
+2. Use some kind of document generator/comment format
+2. Serialization: "package up" the current state so we can transport it from the server.
 2. Implement limit
 3. Open Source it
 4. have limits be a data-attrib? maybe? or not?